pcampbell42/the-arena/README.md

 ```

 ### Time Slow
+One of the things that I knew I wanted to implement right from the start was a way to slow down time while holding down a button.
+Therefore, the question was, what does slowing down time actually mean in the context of my game.
+The answer was surprisingly simple - decrease the velocities of all `MovingObjects` by some factor and

 ## Future Direction
 Of course, there are countless things I could add to this game, and I could spend the next year doing it.
 That said, here are some immediate and small things I could add: